The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Rolling Expiration Dates of

 \subsection{Rolling tracking: cookies that never die}

-The great majority of top websites (1,942 of 2,308, or 84.1\%) update the \FBP cookie expiration date on every event (reload or with \FBCLID).
-On the other hand, there are 115 (or 5.0\%) websites that do not update the expiration date of the \FBP cookie, regardless of the event or action done on the website.
+The great majority of \TrancoFBP (1942 or 84.1\%) update the \fbp expiration date on every event (reload or with \FBCLID).
+Also, there are 115 (or 5.0\%) websites that do not update the expiration date of \fbp, regardless of event or action on the website.
+Also, $\sim$3.2\% outlying cases have the expiration date of the \fbp cookie updated upon \textit{only} one specific event.
+While \FBpixel handles these cookies, they still remain first party cookies, thus websites have access to modify them.
+Thus, a small deviation between their behavior on different websites can be expected.